-Co-REQUISITES
+CO-REQUISITES

 Students must be registered for the Practicum Course (PSYCAP 560) each quarter they are placed at their practicum site.
 Students must complete 11 (eleven) PSYCAP 560 credits to complete the program; these credits can be distributed across multiple quarters, but students must be enrolled in at least one credit of 560 for each quarter they serve in practicum.
+The credit hours for PSYCAP 560 each quarter have no impact on the set number of hours students are expected to be at practicum throughout their placement.

-Full-time students must also enroll in the following courses concurrent with their practicum:
+Students must also enroll in the following courses concurrent with their practicum:

 - 1. PSYCAP 514 Child & Adolescent Psychopathology: Assessment and Diagnosis (Fall) - 2.
 PSYCAP 524 Treatment for Anxiety and Mood Disorders (Fall) - 3.
-PSYCAP 528 Multicultural Issues (Pre-Fall to Spring) - 4.
+PSYCAP 528 Multicultural Issues (Pre-Fall, Winter, and Spring) - 4.
 PSYCAP 522 Interacting with Youth Involved Systems for Complex Cases (Winter) - 5.
 PSYCAP 530 Trauma Focused CBT/Treating Trauma (Winter) - 6.
 PSYCAP 512 Social and Emotional Development (Spring) - 7.
-PYCAP 538 Dialectical Behavior Therapy for Youth and Adolescents (Spring)

-8. PSYCAP 520 Critical Thinking about Research (Summer Term A)
+PYCAP 538 Dialectical Behavior Therapy for Youth and Adolescents (Spring) - 8.
+PSYCAP 520 Critical Thinking about Research (Summer Term A)